Spleenftw/dotfiles/README.md

 - [x] Adding the kitty install to the install.sh & playbook.yml files.
 - [x] Adding the font&icon install to the playbook.yml file.
-- [x] Adding the fish plugins install to the install.sh & playbook.yml files.
+- [] Adding the fish plugins install to the install.sh & playbook.yml files.
 - [x] Adding the starship prompt install to the install.sh & playbook.yml files.
+- [] Adding the tide installation to the install.sh & playbook.ym files.